-- 1) The values and ethics of both programs are similar, and both programs have an emphasis on social justice. - 2) The programs complement each other: public health focuses on populations of people and is highly analytical; social work focuses on individual, groups, and communities within the social environment and provides both qualitative and quantities research classes. - 3) Both programs heavily emphasize cross-cultural content in classes.
+1) The values and ethics of both programs are similar, and both programs have an emphasis on

-- 4) The MPH requires 160 clock hours of field experience for the entire program with supervision by an MPH or a Certified Health Education Specialist in an agency relevant to public health.
+- 2) The programs complement each other: public health focuses on populations of people and is highly analytical; social work focuses on individual, groups, and communities within the social environment and provides both qualitative and quantities research classes. - 3) Both programs heavily emphasize cross-cultural content in classes. - 4) The MPH requires 160 clock hours of field experience for the entire program with supervision by an MPH or a Certified Health Education Specialist in an agency relevant to public health.
 The MSW field program has numerous placements that fit these criteria. - 5) Completion of the MPH makes students eligible to take the Certified Health Education Specialist exam; Completion of the MSW makes students eligible for the MSW exams.
 Both add to graduates' employability.

-In the United States, there are 42 programs nationwide that have dual MSW/MPH degrees.
-The degree is becoming increasingly popular.
+In the United States, the degree is becoming increasingly popular.
 Many students find these combined degrees appealing, particularly if they are interested in public health and community outreach.
 Students from other countries and students who have served in the Peace Corps find that this degree furthers their careers in international service.